rubygems/gemstash/man/gemstash-customize.7.md

 ## Files

+Gemstash can use a local file storage or an S3 bucket

+### Storage Adapter

 Storage in Gemstash defaults to `~/.gemstash` unless otherwise specified.
 You can change this in your config file via the `:base_path` key:
 ```yaml